Attarintiki Daredi: Marketing

-Sai Gopal, who assisted Trivikram since Swayamvaram (1999), was in-charge of the film's promotional activities.
 The first look poster featuring Kalyan in a red shirt and dark cargo pants was unveiled on 13 July 2013.
-The first look teaser of 23 seconds was released a day later.
-Within a day of its release, the video posted by Idlebrain on YouTube fetched more than 190,000 hits and around 6,200 likes.
-As of 16 July 2013, the teaser fetched over 300,000 hits and about 9,000 likes thus setting a record for any Telugu video uploaded on YouTube at that time.
-By the end of the next day, the teaser was viewed 706,927 times and received more than 6,000 comments.

 The theatrical trailer was released on 19 July 2013 to positive reviews.
 IANS wrote in its trailer review, "High on commercial value, the slick trailer of Attarintiki Daaredhi is a mix of action, comedy, romance and drama in appropriate proportions.
 Trivikram hasn't compromised on anything, including special punch lines for Pawan Kalyan, which he mouths in his signature style with a hint of sarcasm."
-Oneindia Entertainment wrote "Attarintiki Daredi appears to be an out-and-out entertainer with an apt tag-line 'celebration of entertainment'.
-It is also going to be high in entertainment quotient as some noted comedians Bramhanandam, Srinivas Reddy, Ali tickle the funny bones of the audiences".

 The video featuring Kalyan recording the song "Kaatama Rayuda" was released on 4 August 2013.
 The video received positive response and according to a report by The Times of India, Kalyan's fans were of the opinion that the song composed by Devi Sri Prasad reminded them of the song sung by Kalyan in the film Thammudu (1999).
 In late October 2013, the makers planned to add two more scenes as a promotional stunt to discourage copyright infringement.
 Six minutes of footage were added to the film this version was screened from 31 October 2013.